telostia/h2o-guides/guides/auto_guide.md

 Windows wallet to add masternode
 ---------------------------------

-1. Open the VET Coin Desktop Wallet.
+1. Open the H2O Coin Desktop Wallet.
 2. Go to RECEIVE and create a New Address: MN1
 3. Send 15000 H2O to MN1.
 4. Wait for confirmations.